maandree/sha3sum/README.md

-If you want to contribute with an implementation in another language, please try do some in the earliest version of the language officially supported on GNU/Linux, unless there are backwards incompatibilities (as is the case with Python.)
+If you want to contribute with an implementation in another language, please try do so in the earliest version of the language officially supported on GNU/Linux, unless there are backwards incompatibilities (as is the case with Python.)
 This helps for embedded devices.